NathanaelA/fluentreports/examples/readme.md

 # Examples
-Please note a lot of these examples are really test reports; they duplicate functionality of other reports but exposed a specific issue that was needed for me to figure out a bug.
+Please note a lot of these examples in this folder are really test reports; they duplicate functionality of other reports but exposed a specific issue that was needed for me to figure out a bug.

 There is also an online [demo](https://fluentreports.org/demo.html) for both the Code & JSON Gui editor [located here](https://fluentreports.org/demo.html).